 Key changes include the removal of certain restrictions on who can receive treatment under these contracts, such as those on probation or parole, and the clarification that individuals committed by a bordering state remain under that state's legal custody while in North Dakota facilities.
-The bill also mandates that agreements with bordering states must ensure that North Dakota courts retain jurisdiction over its residents and that payment responsibilities for care remain with the respective states.
-Furthermore, it requires public or private entities to provide the department with copies of any agreements made under this section.
-The bill is declared an emergency measure, indicating its immediate importance.
+The bill also mandates that any agreements made with bordering states must be reported to the department within thirty days.
+This legislation is declared an emergency measure, indicating its urgent need for implementation.

 Statutes affected: